OKTOBERFEST OPENING WEEKEND

 When we say “avoid Oktoberfest opening weekend”, that is always advice in response to “What’s the easiest way to get a spot in an Oktoberfest beer tent?”
 Now, say, if you were to ask us, “What’s the craziest thing I could do at Oktoberfest?”, we’d say, “ATTEND OKTOBERFEST OPENING WEEKEND!”

-While 6 million people attend Oktoberfest annually, we’re pretty sure 5 million of them show up for opening weekend.
-Now while Oktoberfest opening weekend will be the most difficult time during which to snag a seat, that’s not to say it’s not one of the most sought-after Oktoberfest experiences.
+While 6 million people attend Oktoberfest annually, we’re pretty sure 5 million of them show up for opening day alone.
+Now while Oktoberfest opening day will be the most difficult time during which to snag a seat, that’s not to say it’s not one of the most sought-after Oktoberfest experiences.
 You can (and should) experience Oktoberfest opening weekend at least once in your life and, with the proper training, it may just be your favourite weekend ever.
 Keep avoiding great whites though—you’ll need your hands to hoist the beers, remember?

 WHY ATTEND OKTOBERFEST OPENING WEEKEND?